We're giving you the chance to win back the value of your meal - every time you dine this month!

 Sol's, Bayswater

 What: An achingly cool offering to West London’s wine bar scene, Sol’s brings pocket-sized magic to Bayswater.
 Sol’s no-bookings policy makes for a casual drop-in neighbourhood spot with an exceedingly European feel.
-Swing by in the day for their selection of Mediterranean-influenced salads and sandwiches, and stay into the evening for a glass from the fabulous wine list spanning across the continent.
+Swing by in the day for their selection of Mediterranean-influenced small places, and stay into the evening for a glass from the fabulous wine list spanning across the continent.

 Where: 25 Leinster Terrace, W2 3ET